andrebask/thesis/06 - intro.md

 This defines a procedure add-int with two parameters: x and y are of type Java `int`; the return type is a `java.lang.String`.

-The Kawa runtime start-up is quite fast for a language based on the Java virtual machine (JVM).
+The Kawa runtime start-up is quite fast for a language based on the JVM.
 This allows Kawa to avoid using an interpreter.
 Each expression typed into the REPL is compiled on-the-fly to JVM bytecodes, which may be compiled to native code by the just-in-time (JIT) compiler.

-Kawa Scheme has several extensions for dealing with java objects.
-It allows to call methods of java objects/classes, create objects and implement classes and interfaces.
+Kawa Scheme has several extensions for dealing with Java objects.
+It allows to call methods of Java objects/classes, create objects and implement classes and interfaces.

 For example, the following is Kawa code for an instance of a anonymous class:
 ```scheme